ttntm/sfmc-utils/README.md

 This is collection of reusable [SSJS](https://developer.salesforce.com/docs/marketing/marketing-cloud/guide/ssjs_serverSideJavaScript.html) utility functions for SFMC.

-The code should cover most of the use cases that will eventually come up in almost every marketing cloud project.
+The code should cover many use cases that will eventually come up in most marketing cloud projects.

 **Questions?**